GMPavanLab/SwarmCGM/README.md

 which are necessary limits to be introduced here for quick (laptop/desktop) demonstration purposes.
 These values can be even further decreased for the purpose of testing the consistency of your own input configuration files for a specific optimization run.

-As the input of SwarmCGᴍ requires a preliminary CG mapping choice (*i.e.* defining the positions and types of the CG beads, bonds and angles used for building the molecular models which parameters will be optimized), several parameters allow to define precisely which parameters should be optimized, or which other ones stay at given fixed values, according to your requirements.
+As the input of SwarmCG requires a preliminary CG mapping choice (*i.e.* defining the positions and types of the CG beads, bonds and angles used for building the molecular models which parameters will be optimized), several parameters allow to define precisely which parameters should be optimized, or which other ones stay at given fixed values, according to your requirements.
-To this end, SwarmCGᴍ makes use of [YAML](https://yaml.org/) config files to simplify this process and help keeping track of the hyper-parameters used for an optimization run.
+To this end, SwarmCG makes use of [YAML](https://yaml.org/) config files to simplify this process and help keeping track of the hyper-parameters used for an optimization run.

 Please refer to [the manual](https://github.com/GMPavanLab/SwarmCGM/tree/main/Manual.pdf) for a breakdown of each parameter and step-by-step guidance on how to parametrize an optimization procedure.
 Additional example config files are provided below and can also be related to the content and explanations provided in the paper.